Amelia Gray Hamlin Poses as Mom Lisa Rinna in Her Wedding Dress: PICS

-Amelia Gray Hamlin Poses as Mom Lisa Rinna in Her Wedding Dress for Cover Shoot
+Amelia Gray Hamlin Poses as Mom Lisa Rinna in Her Wedding Dress for Photo Shoot

 She got it from her mama!
 Amelia Gray Hamlin is embracing her roots for her new Paper Magazine cover shoot.
 The 19-year-old model and girlfriend of Scott Disick dresses up as mom Lisa Rinna for the cover shoot, even donning the Melrose Place star's short hairstyle.